madjestic/e1337/README.md

 It supports loading and rendering simple projects files, describing a model, a material, it has a camera and supports user-input.

-* Loads a model, only one model is supported at the moment.
+* Loads one or more models.
-* Supports multiple materials per object.
+* Supports multiple materials per model.
+* TODO : Applies a solver-controller per object.
 * Renders a scene.
 * Has a camera that supports user-input.